Rishthegreat/Notes/School/Roaring 20s.md

 				- Overall, the liberal won the battle of the media and the public arena
 	- They believed that cities were corrupt
 	- So, they had preachers who went on the radio to preach about this

+- Prohibition is sometimes called the noble experiment
+	- The women had good intentions, even though it was eventually a failture
+- Volstead At